 ABCmouse - Find interactive books, educational games, puzzles and other learning activities for young learners (ages 2-7+).
 Free use in the library only.

 BookFlix - A literacy resource for children in grades Pre-K – 3.
 BookFlix pairs classic animated stories with thematically aligned nonfiction to build a love of reading and learning.
-This resource will help early readers develop and practice essential reading skills, and introduces them to a world of knowledge and exploration.
+This resource helps early readers develop and practice essential reading skills.

-hoopla – hoopla offers digital access to music for children, early readers, picture books, movies, and more.
+hoopla – Offers digital access to music for children, early readers, picture books, movies, and more.

 Miss HumbleBee's Academy - An interactive learning program for children ages three to six.
 Aligned with preschool and elementary standards.

-OverDrive – OverDrive offers eBooks and audiobooks for children and parents.
+OverDrive – Offers eBooks and audiobooks for children and parents.
 Borrow picture books, beginning readers, parenting guides and more!

-TumbleBooks – TumbleBooks is a curated database of children's titles for grades K-6, and includes our unique animated, talking picture books, read-along chapter books, National Geographic videos, non-fiction books, playlists, as well as books in Spanish and French.
-Plus, the collection features Graphic Novels – a student favorite!
-It's a great resource for tech-savvy kids and teaches them the joy of reading in a format they'll love.
+TumbleBooks – A curated database of children's titles for grades K-6.
+Includes unique animated talking picture books, read-along chapter books, videos, non-fiction books, playlists.
+The collection features Graphic Novels – a student favorite!

-World Book Early Learning –World Book Early Learning offers a wealth of resources to help preschoolers and children in the early grades grasp critical early childhood themes while developing reading and oral language skills.
+World Book Early Learning – Help kids in the early grades grasp critical themes while developing reading and oral language skills.